Md-Minhazul-Alam/My-Blog-Django/README.md

 ---

 ## Deployment

-- We couldn't deploy yet as the free tier isn't available.
+- Free-tier deployment isn’t available on Heroku, so it wasn’t used.
+- Deployed on Render.com for testing, but the app may go into sleep mode according to Render policies.
+- During sleep mode, media files may not be visible until the app wakes up.
+- Final deployment will be on a proper Python-based hosting for full functionality.

 ### Local vs Deployment
-No major differences between local and deployed versions.
+- Minor differences may exist between the local and deployed versions.

 ---